datonex/love-maths/README.md

-# Project name
+# Love Maths

 ## Overview

 ### What is this website for?

-This is a website for people to learn about Hippopotami and/or then test them on their knowledge.
+This is a game about maths

 ### What does it do?